- Trek to see mountain gorillas living in their natural habitat

 Choose your itinerary

-Known as ‘the land of a thousand hills’, Rwanda is a lush, hilly country with more than a third of the world’s remaining mountain gorillas living amongst the bamboo-covered slopes of the Virunga Mountains in the Volcanoes National Park.
-Rwanda is a peaceful country, full of promise and one of the cleanest countries in the world.
-Conservation programmes in Rwanda have been very successful with wildlife numbers increasing every year.
+Known as ‘the land of a thousand hills’, Rwanda is a lush, hilly country with more than a third of the world’s remaining mountain gorillas living amongst the bamboo-covered slopes of the Virunga Mountains in Volcanoes National Park.
+Rwanda is a peaceful country and one of the cleanest countries in the world.
+Innovative conservation programmes in Rwanda have been very successful, with wildlife numbers increasing every year.

-- Situated in the Great Lakes region, Rwanda is dominated by mountains in the west and savanna to the east, with numerous lakes throughout the country.
-With four national parks, a thriving capital city, spectacular scenery and diverse wildlife, Rwanda has plenty to do and explore,
+- Situated in the African Great Lakes region, Rwanda is dominated by mountains in the west and savannah to the east, with numerous lakes throughout the country.
+With four national parks, a thriving capital city, spectacular scenery and diverse wildlife, there is plenty to do and explore in Rwanda.

 - Kinyarwanda, French, English and Swahili are the official languages of Rwanda.
-Kinyarwanda is spoken by nearly all Rwandans.
+Nearly all Rwandans speak Kinyarwanda.
 French, English and Swahili are widely spoken and understood.

 - Rwanda has a year-round tropical highland climate.
-Rain is common in Rwanda with the driest months being June to mid-September and the wettest from mid-February to May and mid-September to mid-December.
+Rain is commonplace in Rwanda, with the driest months being June to mid-September and the wettest from mid-February to May and mid-September to mid-December.

-Rwanda is home to more than a third of the world’s remaining mountain gorillas.
-Situated in the far northwest of Rwanda, Volcanoes National Park protects the steep slopes of this magnificent mountain range.
-After gorilla trekking, relax on the shores of Lake Kivu, Rwanda's largest lake and sixth largest in Africa.
-Akagera National Park is a conservation success story where many wildlife species have been reintroduced.
-Safari enthusiasts can see lion, black rhino, leopard, buffalo, elephant, antelope, zebra, giraffe, baboons, monkeys, and 500 almost bird species.
-Primate tracking is popular in the dense forests of Nyungwe National Park.
+Rwanda is home to more than a third of the remaining mountain gorillas in the world.
+Situated in northwest Rwanda, Volcanoes National Park protects the steep slopes of this magnificent mountain range.
+After gorilla trekking, explore Lake Kivu and relax along the shores of the sixth-largest lake in Africa.
+Alternatively, go on safari in Akagera National Park and spot lion, black rhino, leopard, buffalo, elephant, antelope, zebra, giraffe, and a wide variety of bird species.
+Primate tracking is a popular activity in the dense rainforests of Nyungwe National Park.

-Our team are always on the lookout for the best experiences Rwanda has to offer, here are a few our favourites:
+Our team are always on the lookout for the best experiences Rwanda has to offer, and here are a few of our favourites:

 - Volcanoes National Park